 Here’s why: If you obtain a home improvement loan for a pool, the term will likely be 7 to 15 years maximum.
 However, the length of a typical mortgage is 30 years.

-So, by integrating your pool loan into your mortgage, your pool costs are spread over three decades years—versus the typical 7 to 15.
+So, by integrating your pool loan into your mortgage, the pool costs are spread over three decades—versus the typical 7 to 15 years.
 The result is a more affordable monthly payment.